MrunalDodhiwala/ChurnAnalysis/README.md

 The content of this repository is:
 -	Readme file explaining the overall project structure
 -	Rmd file includes code to perform Exploratory Data Analysis, including pre-processing, One-Hot encoding, Univariate analysis of each attribute, Bi-variate analysis to show the relation of each attribute with class attribute, and correlation matrix
+-	PDF format of the above Rmd file
 -	Ipynb file includes code to predict which customers are likely to churn.
 The models used for prediction include Logistic Regression model, Random Forest model and Gradient Boosted (XGBoost) Regression model.
-The models are evaluated over mean recall, accuracy, precision and F1 scores.
+The models are evaluated over mean recall, accuracy, precision, F1 scores and execution time.
+-	PDF format of the above Ipynb file

 ### Data Preparation
 The dataset is available on Kaggle link given above.
 The dataset has no missing values.
 Pre-preparation involved converting attributes into categorical factors, one-hot encoding for categorical variables, removing redundant variables, balancing the dataset by oversampling the minority class.